transloadit/jquery-sdk/README.md

 ### How to use XMLHttpRequest

-You can either set the `formData` parameter to true, or supply your own FormData object to it in order to enable xhr file uploads:
+You can either set the <code>formData</code> parameter to true, or supply your own FormData object to it in order to enable xhr file uploads:

 ```javascript